alinagrishchuk/node-training/node/README.md

 console.log(process.env.VARIABLE);
 ```

-On Windows you can set the environment variables for script as:
+You can set the environment variables for script as:
 ```shell
 VARIABLE=ABC node my-script.js
 ```